Information sharing and data protection

-Where there are concerns about a child being at risk due to possible neglect or abuse, Local Safeguarding Children Board (LSCB) procedures advise that it is best practice in most circumstances to seek consent before making a child protection referral.
+Where there are concerns about a child being at risk due to possible neglect or abuse, Local Safeguarding Partners (LSPs) procedures advise that it is best practice in most circumstances to seek consent before making a child protection referral.

 If consent is withheld and the concern remains that a child may be at risk of significant harm, the referral should still be made.

-Practitioners should follow LSCB safeguarding procedures at all times and this remains unchanged by GDPR.
+Practitioners should follow LSP safeguarding procedures at all times and this remains unchanged by GDPR.

 - Processing safeguarding data lawfully

 The GDPR defines the different kinds of lawful basis needed to process data.

 Where there is a safeguarding concern, it's unlikely the lawful basis of 'consent' would be appropriate.
 For children's social work the 'public task' basis is more likely to be appropriate.